-Jerk BBQ sauce traditionally uses fiery scotch bonnets, a Jamaican pimento spice mix and thyme to create its unique flavour.
-It's generally seen at it's best when used on BBQ'd chicken, although it can be used on fish, vegetables and other types of meats as well.
+Jerk BBQ sauce traditionally uses fiery scotch bonnets, thyme, and a Jamaican pimento spice mix to create its unique flavour.
+It's generally seen at it's best when used on barbecued chicken, although it can be used on fish, vegetables and other types of meats as well.
 This is a type of sauce for those of you that love a little heat with your BBQ flavours.

 Asia is big, so generalising a whole continent's worth of sauce in one or two easy-to-read paragraphs can be difficult - but lucky for you, you have us!
-Usually speaking, the BBQ sauce in Asia is much thinner and often utilised to baste or marinate foods, rather than as a dipping sauce.
+BBQ sauces in Asia are typically much thinner and often utilised to baste or marinate foods rather than to create a dipping sauce.

-Ordinarily, Asian style BBQ will be made with a soy and sesame base, and other ingredients such as honey, apples or pears to generate a sophisticated sweetness.
+Ordinarily, Asian style BBQ sauce will be made with a soy sauce and sesame oil base, as well as other ingredients such as honey, apples, or pears to generate a sophisticated sweetness.